Codepath-Chord-Connect/Chord-Connect-App/README.md

 *User can post a new photo to their feed
 * User can create a new account (sign up), log in, and log out
-* User can see other users who are in a close vicinity
+* User can see an overview of other users (Profile image and 1-2 audio files) who are in a close vicinity
+* User can view their own profile
 * User can send messages to other users
 * User can upload audio files
-* User can see audio files of close-by users

 **Optional Nice-to-have Stories**